ethyca/fides/docs/fidesops/docs/guides/oauth.md

 - Authorizing your client with scopes
 - Creating OAuth tokens

 When you invoke a Fidesops API, you must pass an _access token_ as the value of the `Authorization` header.
 Furthermore, the token must included a _scope_ that gives you permission to do take an action on the API.
-For example, let's say you want to create a new Policy by calling `PUT /api/v1/policy`.
+For example, let's say you want to create a new Policy by calling `PATCH /api/v1/policy`.
 The token that you pass to the `Authorization` header must include the `policy:create_or_update` scope.

 This document explains how to craft a properly-scoped access token.